LaureBerti/CleanEx/README.md

 # CleanEx
-Explaining data cleaning pipelines
+## Explaining data cleaning pipelines

 ![CleanEx](./images/cleanex.png)

-CLeanEX is a solution in Python that can generate explanations for the selected data cleaning pipelines that are generated automatically by an automated cleaning system.
+CLeanEX is a solution implemented in Python that can generate explanations for the selected data cleaning pipelines that are generated automatically by an automated cleaning system.
 Given a large cleaning pipeline search space, CLeanEX propses meaningful explanatory features to describe the pipelines and generate predicate-based explanation rules.
 It computes quality indicators for these explanations and propose a multi-objective optimization algorithm to select the optimal set of explanations for user-defined objectives.

 Our preliminary experiments show the need for multi-objective optimization for the generation of high-quality explanations that can be either intrinsic to the single selected cleaning pipeline or relative to the other data cleaning and preprocessing pipelines that may not have been selected by the automated cleaning system.